 Related Job Titles

 - Dietetic Assistant

 In 2016, there was an estimated number of 33,400 jobs for Dietetic Technician in 2016 (in the United States for Dietetic Technician.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Dietetic Technician by 2026.
-Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.
+There will be an estimated 3,000 positions for Dietetic Technician per year.

 The states with the most job growth for Dietetic Technician are Arizona, District of Columbia, and Utah.
 Watch out if you plan on working in Wisconsin, Vermont, or Rhode Island.
 These states have the worst job growth for this type of profession.